chris-short/chrisshort.net/content/cv/index.md

 * Evangelized Red Hat and many other open source offerings through official CNCF communications
 * Gave five talks in three days for IBM FastStart 2020; taught sellers and partners on the advantages of OpenShift for AI/ML workloads, monitoring capabilities of Prometheus, and technical roadmaps

-### Principal Product Marketing Manager, Red Hat — Detroit, MI — Jun 2018 to Aug 2019
+### Principal Product Marketing Manager, Red Hat — Commerce, MI — Jun 2018 to Aug 2019

 * Evangelized [Kubernetes Operators with Ansible](https://ansible.com/operators) in Business Unit by engaging leadership to prove importance; scheduled developers on podcast, worked w/ team to build landing page, and presented talks at Red Hat Summit 2019
 * Ansible blog curator, editor, and sometimes writer, room facilitator, survey staff management, and official after party event security for AnsibleFest 2018 in Austin, TX